-A street lined with bungalows generally offers homeowners a good deal of privacy.
-Thanks to their low profile, AntiqueHome.org says that well-placed plants and shrubs generally shield the windows from view by neighboring properties.
-The smaller footprint often leaves more space around the sides of the home than a split level house and does not share a wall with anyone like a townhouse.
+A street lined with bungalow homes offers homeowners a good deal of privacy.
+Thanks to their low profile, AntiqueHome.org says that well-placed plants and shrubs shield the narrow windows from view.
+The smaller footprint often leaves more space around the sides of the home and it does not share a wall with anyone like a townhouse.

-Having all the living space on a single floor defines what is a bungalow and makes it great for older adults or those who have mobility issues.
-Not having to navigate stairs makes life more efficient, safe and effortless.
-Many older people end up living in homes where they can no longer access the second floor, meaning that much of their homes are not accessible or liveable.
+Having all the main space on a single story defines what is a bungalow home and makes it great for older adults or those who have mobility issues.
+Many older people end up living in homes where they can no longer access the second floor, meaning that much of their homes are unused.

-Families that have young children also appreciate having all the living space on one floor in an open plan.
-Stairs can be a hazard for youngsters, so choosing what is a bungalow layout is an ideal option.
+- Child-Friendly – Families that have young children appreciate having all the communal space on one floor in an open plan.
+Stairs to a second story can be a hazard for youngsters, so choosing a bungalow layout is an ideal option.

 Too Much Togetherness

 A single-story house from the 70s can be a challenging space for families.
 Bungalows weren’t made to house multiple people.
 Similar to the A-frame home, bungalows offer little indoor privacy.
 Noise, clutter, and a lack of spatial division offers a cramped environment.
 The bathrooms sit close to the living room and bedrooms.